top of page

 • Decide who goes first.

-• Each card has 1 movement (Exception: Scouts/Card Effects).
+• Each card has 1 Movement (Exception: Scouts/Card Effects).

-• Each card has 1 attack (Exception: Card Effects).
+• Each card has 1 Attack (Exception: Card Effects).

-• Cards are flipped (Revealed) face up when they attack, or are attacked.
+• Cards are flipped (REVEALED) face up when they attack, or are attacked.

 • Rounds involve each player taking 1 turn.
 Player 1 goes then player 2 goes, which is 1 round, etc.